Secrets

 Managing Secrets

-You can manage secrets using the CLI or the VaultService API.
+You can manage secrets using the CLI, the VaultService API, or the Namespace Dashboard.

 Secrets are versioned — each update creates a new version.
 You can use optimistic concurrency control to prevent concurrent modifications by passing the current version when updating or deleting a secret.